-Definition: One of the six main concepts characterising the digital library universe.
-It represents the various aspects related to the modelling of external entities, either human or machines, interacting with the digital library.
+Definition: One of the six main concepts characterising the Digital Library universe.
+It represents the various aspects related to the modelling of external entities, either human or machines, interacting with the Digital Library.

-- Digital Library <definedBy> Actor Domain - Digital Library System <definedBy> Actor Domain - Digital Library Management System <definedBy> Actor Domain - Actor Domain <consistOf> Actor
+- Digital Library <definedBy> User Domain - Digital Library System <definedBy> User Domain - Digital Library Management System <definedBy> User Domain - User Domain <consistOf> Actor

 Rationale: The User Domain concept represents the Actors (whether human or not) entitled to interact with Digital Libraries.
 The aim of Digital Libraries is to connect such Actors with information (the Information Objects) and to support them in consuming already available information and produce new information (through the Functions).
-User Domain is an umbrella concept that covers all notions related to the representation and management of Actor entities within a Digital Library, e.g., the digital entities representing the actors, their rights within the system, their profiles (Actor Profile) exploited to personalize the system's behaviour or to represent these actors in collaborations.
+User Domain is an umbrella concept that covers all notions related to the representation and management of Actor entities within a Digital Library, e.g. the digital entities representing the Actors, their rights within the system, and their profiles (Actor Profile) exploited to personalise the system's behaviour or to represent these actors in collaborations.